martinsolent/bdats/docs/KSB.md

 [BDATS Standard](https://www.instituteforapprenticeships.org/apprenticeship-standards/digital-and-technology-solutions-professional-integrated-degree/){: .btn .btn-purple }

+Knowledge, Skills and behaviours of the learning outcomes the apprenticeship standards have been built on

 ## Core Skills

 * Information Systems: is able to critically analyse a business domain in order to identify the role of information systems, highlight issues and identify opportunities for improvement through evaluating information systems in relation to their intended purpose and effectiveness.